 Our aim is to ensure that audiences – visitors, artists and participants – with disabilities can engage as fully as possible with the activities of the Museum.
 The Museum will aim to collaborate with the Arts Council, Arts Disability Network (ADI), and Arts and Disability Ireland (ADI) to support the delivery on our commitment to access, engagement and diversity of practice.

 Benefits to all

-- Bene ts children through a variety of educational interactive learning and hands-on programmes and activities for social interaction opportunities for children and parents
+- Benefits children through a variety of educational interactive learning and hands-on programmes and activities for social interaction opportunities for children and parents;

-- Bene ts schools by providing opportunities for Transition Year students to engage in project-based work including inter-generational work with the older generation
+- Supports schools, including providing opportunities for Transition Year (TY) students to engage in project-based work and inter-generational opportunities for engagement;

-- Bene ts language schools by providing opportunities for their students to engage in project-based work and, in addition, forging strong links to communities abroad
+- Benefits language schools by providing opportunities for their students to engage in project-based work and, in addition, forging strong links to communities abroad;

 - Provides opportunities for the exploration of founding principles in primary science and innovation in the play of childhood.